Two key officials at B.C. legislature on leave amid criminal probe

-VICTORIA — Two key officials at British Columbia’s legislature have been placed on indefinite leave over what an official says is a criminal investigation, but details surrounding an RCMP probe of the senior staff at the legislature remained a mystery Tuesday.
+VICTORIA — Two key officials at British Columbia’s legislature have been placed on indefinite leave over what an official says is an ongoing criminal investigation, but details surrounding an RCMP probe of the senior staff at the legislature remained a mystery Tuesday.

 Two special prosecutors were appointed to oversee the RCMP investigation in the case on Oct.
 1, the B.C.
 Prosecution Service said in a news release.